Technologicat/python-3-scicomp-intro/README.md

 We concentrate on Python 3 only, as it is the current version, and legacy support (Python 2) [will end by 2020](http://www.python3statement.org/).

+You may also be interested in [Scipy Lecture Notes](https://www.scipy-lectures.org/), a community-maintained online material with a similar (but slightly different) focus.

 ### Lecture notes ###

 This is **not** a general guide to Python for general-purpose programming.
 Neither is it completely self-contained.
 Links to online material are provided, and the reader is expected to follow them where applicable.